Roxhe/bo-scraper/README.md

 In the project folder with git and the command : \
 `python main.py`

-Or manually by double-clicking on `main.py` in the project folder!
+Or manually by double-clicking on `main.py` in the project folder! \

+Then enter a number between 1 and 50 according to the numbers of pages that you want to parse.

 #### Result :